 What is more resource intensive?
 Hiring slowly or hiring several of the wrong employees?

 Certainly, trialing before hiring employees is resource intensive but there are ways to reduce its cost.
 Aligning the start dates of trial-to-hire employees to onboard them at once is an effective means of reducing some of the lift.
-Also, asking recently hired employees to lead the non-compliance side of onboarding (e.g. tool or data walkthroughs) is a great way to distribute load and get more of the organization involved in hiring.
+Also, asking recently hired employees to lead the non-compliance side of onboarding (e.g. tool or data walkthroughs) is a great way to distribute load and get more of our remote workforce involved in hiring.

 - Gradually build mutual trust